 - The lag time is the time for cuttings to be transported from the bit to the surface.
 The lag depth is the depth from which the cuttings originate, and not the bit depth when they reach the shale shakers.
 Both the lag time and depth should be calculated and updated as often as feasible, to avoid misinterpretation of the depth of the formation from which the cutting samples originated.

-- The effects of high penetration rates and borehole instability on the depth resolution of cuttings should be considered when drawing conclusions from cuttings.
+- The effects of high penetration rates and borehole instability on the depth resolution of cuttings should be considered when concluding cuttings.

 - The impact of over-gauge hole on lag time and depth should be considered if there is any potential for hole enlargement.

 - Closely monitor shakers and drilling cuttings volume trend, in order to assess hole cleaning for better performance optimization.

 Reference : ABC of Stuck Pipe, Shell U.K. Exploration and Production.